fdschneider/caspr/README.md

 ## Contributors

-Alex Genin, Vishwesha Guttal, Sonia Kefi, Florian D. Schneider (maintainer)
+Alain Danet, Alex Genin, Vishwesha Guttal, Sonia Kefi, Sumithra Sankaran, Florian Schneider (Maintainer), Sabiha Majumder

 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Florian D. Schneider
+Copyright (c) 2015 the authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal